 If you need a harder finish, Tacti-black® can be heat treated which in return can transition the deposit which will increase the deposit hardness to ~ 69Rc which is near the hardness of hard chrome.
 This hardness allows for a high wear coating for your tactical firearm finish.

-What is the best coating for gun or gun components?
-With future firearms and components being pushed to the extremes due to higher pressures, more corrosive environments, and demand for higher precision performance, the demand for more durable, lubricious coatings will only increase.
-Tacti-black® HP+ will provide a harder, more corrosion-resistant finish that will help provide consistency for your firearm or components’ application no-matter the elements.
+With future firearms and components being pushed to the extremes due to higher pressures, more corrosive environments, and demand for higher precision performance, the need for more durable, lubricious coatings will only increase.
+Tacti-black® HP+ will provide a harder, more corrosion-resistant tactical firearm finish that will help provide consistency for your firearm or components’ application no-matter the elements.

-Check out our TACTI-BLACK® HP+ page to learn more about our capabilities, finishing process, and how we can help with your upcoming application or project.
+Check out our TACTI-BLACK® HP+ page to learn more about our capabilities, finishing process, and how we can help with your upcoming firearm finish application or project.

 Reach out to a member of our Technical Sales staff for more information on how we can help with your application.